 Theft Charges at the Federal Level

 You can get charged with theft for stealing money or property from someone else.
 The federal system uses many charges to deal with acts of theft, including:

 A conviction for a federal theft charge can lead to fines of up to $500,000.
 Depending on your situation, you could end up spending life in prison if you are convicted of certain acts.
 Make sure you’re ready to protect your future by contacting our federal criminal lawyer today.

 The federal system defines fraud as the use of false means to gain funds from either an organization or another person.
 There are many unique charges used to prosecute fraud at the federal level, including:

 - Bankruptcy Fraud

 Be aware that you can be convicted of fraud even if your plan failed and you received no illicit funds.
-A fraud conviction can be punished by up to 30 years in prison for even a first-time offense, even if you don’t hurt anyone.
+Someone who gets a fraud conviction can get punished up to 30 years in prison for a first-time offense, even if you don’t hurt anyone.

 Additional Federal Charges

 Federal charges related to theft and fraud may be easy to understand.
 The federal system uses more complicated charges to deal with a variety of other criminal acts, including:

 Conspiracy occurs when two or more people work together to plan a criminal act.
 You can get charged with conspiracy for simple theft or more serious actions.
 You could be convicted for conspiracy even if your plan fails.